 I pray that this is what colleagues who have worked with me would say about my playing and professionalism.

-Listen to the comments made about Nate and his drumming, 4 things jumped out at me as the things Nate does to be a great drummer.
-Here’s my list:
+Listening to the comments made about Nate and his drumming, 4 things jumped out at me as the things Nate does to be a great drummer.
+Here’s my list: Continue reading

 I’ve been holding on to this news for quite a while . . . mostly ’cause I was waiting from someone to come to their senses and realize just who they were partnering with!
 But I think it’s safe to announce that I have officially joined the Mapex family as an endorser.
 I’ve played Mapex since 2000 and have absolutely fallen in love with their drums.
 Check out the video below for more details!